sillsdev/silnlp/README.md

 ### setup environment variable
 The following will auto-select the bucket for local silnlp operations
 * Set the environment variable SIL_NLP_DATA_PATH to /aqua-ml-data

+## Setup ClearML on local PC
+Install the clearml python package:

+`pip install clearml`

+Connect your computer to the server by creating credentials, then run the below and follow the setup instructions:

+`clearml-init`